LJMU welcomes Accelerator City status

 Khan Odita, entrepreneur and environmental activist, who is an advisory dialogue board member, said: “It is welcome news to hear of Liverpool’s status as a UN Accelerator.
 Liverpool has always been a city at the forefront of innovation and adoption.
 I see no better people to embrace the SDGs in Britain than scousers.”

 Becky Toal, Chief Executive at Crowberry Consulting Ltd, who is a member of the advisory dialogue board said: “I am delighted to join the LiRICS advisory board team.
-As an alumni from Liverpool in environmental impact assessment and environmental management and a Liverpudlian, it is great to see the United Nations Accelerator programme being applied to this fabulous city.
+As an alumnus from Liverpool in environmental impact assessment and environmental management and a Liverpudlian, it is great to see the United Nations Accelerator programme being applied to this fabulous city.
 We hope to inspire the community to embrace the global goals, now and for the future.”

 Professor Jason Kirby, co-lead of LiRICS, said: “This marks a monumental moment for the city of Liverpool and the region and LiRICS is a significant commitment from LJMU to support local development for us all, using world-leading research.
 LiRICS, like the liver birds, looks inwards to the development in Liverpool and its people, but also outwards to the global stage”.